vincemic/ai-lcars/README.md

 ## 🖖 Acknowledgments

-- Inspired by the Star Trek: The Next Generation LCARS interface
+- Inspired by the Star Trek: The Next Generation LCARS interface design
+- NASA and SpaceX for providing free access to space data APIs
+- OpenSky Network for real-time aircraft tracking capabilities
+- The Angular team for the excellent framework and tools
-- Built with modern web technologies for the 24th century
+- Star Trek creators for the vision of 24th-century computing
-- "Make it so!" - Captain Jean-Luc Picard

 ## 🌟 Star Trek Quote